 Take Advantage of Cross-Domain Canonicalization

 By canonicalizing pages across multiple sites, you can tell search engines you’d like them to index a page’s content on a single domain rather than each one individually.

-This is referred to as cross-domain canonicalization, a strategy often used to generate traffic from syndicated content, or content that’s re-published on sites other than the original.
+This is referred to as cross-domain canonicalization, a strategy often used to generate traffic from content syndication, i.e. content that’s re-published on sites other than the original.

-For instance, one news website (site A) may publish an original article that’s then re-published on another news site (site B).
+For instance, one news website (site A) may publish original content that’s then re-published on another news site (site B).
 Site A gets exposure and increased organic traffic, and site B gets fresh and relevant content.

-As a result, users are more likely to see the original article as it appears on site A in search results.
+As a result, users making relevant search queries are more likely to see the original article as it appears on site A in search results.

 Cross-domain canonicalization isn’t just useful for canonicalizing content on third-party sites, either.
 If multiple domains belong to the same owner and the same article is published on several of them, the site owner can use the canonical tag to specify which domain they want to show up in search results.

 For sites with separate mobile URLs, you can set the desktop version as the canonical URL to tell search engines to index it instead of the mobile version.

 However, Google explicitly recommends eschewing separate URLs in favor of responsive web design, which automatically adjusts page layout to suit the device type being used to view it.